eclipse-glsp/glsp-website-source/content/documentation/modelLoading/content.md

 </br>

 Now as we have registered our model state implementation, we can look at the source model loading.
-First, we need to make the GLSP server aware of your `SourceModelStorage` implementation, so you have to bind your implementation of the `ModelSourceLoader` interface in the server’s DI module:
+First, we need to make the GLSP server aware of your `SourceModelStorage` implementation, so you have to bind your implementation of the `SourceModelStorage` interface in the server’s DI module:

 <details open><summary>Java GLSP Server</summary>